U.S. Route 24: Michigan

-In Michigan, US 24 enters from Toledo, Ohio and serves the city of Monroe and the Detroit Metro Area, where it is known as Telegraph Road.
+In Michigan, US 24 enters from Toledo, Ohio, and serves the city of Monroe and Metro Detroit, where it is known as Telegraph Road.
 It continues north through the western edge of Detroit.
 It passes through Michigan's "mixing bowl", which is where I-696 (Walter P. Reuther Freeway), M-10 (John C. Lodge Freeway/Northwestern Highway), and Lahser Road intersect.
-US 24 continues north along Telegraph Road as the border between Waterford and Pontiac until its intersection with Dixie Highway where it travels to the northwest until its termination at I-75 in Independence Township, Michigan.
+US 24 continues north along Telegraph Road as the border between Waterford and Pontiac until its intersection with Dixie Highway where it travels to the northwest until its termination at I-75 in Independence Township.

 History

 Between Dixie Highway in Pontiac, Michigan, and Laskey Road in Toledo, Ohio, the highway is known as Telegraph Road, named before the highway system existed after the telegraph wires to which it once ran parallel.
 Mark Knopfler of the rock band Dire Straits wrote the song "Telegraph Road" about the development and decay of the road, which he spotted en route to a concert.
 It is a major surface route through western areas of Metro Detroit.

-US 24 (Telegraph Road) along the west edge of Detroit, Michigan was one of the first roads where Michigan left turns were implemented.
+US 24 (Telegraph Road) along the west edge of Detroit, Michigan, was one of the first roads where Michigan left turns were implemented.
 This pattern was introduced at the time of, or soon after, its widening to a six- to eight-lane divided highway between 1960 and 1963.
 Several other channelization techniques are also used; for instance, the M-153 (Ford Road) intersection includes a southbound jughandle and a cutoff for northbound left-turning traffic.

-US 24 from Minturn, Colorado to Limon, Colorado is a former route of US 40S.
+US 24 from Minturn to Limon, Colorado, is a former route of US 40S.
 Between Limon and Manhattan, Kansas, US 24 follows the old route of US 40N.
+Between Manhattan and Topeka, Kansas US 24 follows the original route of US 40.

 US 24 followed State Avenue in Kansas City, Kansas until December 1, 2008, when it was rerouted onto K-7 and I-70.

-As Michigan enacted alcohol prohibition earlier than Ohio, for a time this road was notorious for its use by bootleggers, bringing booze from Cincinnati and Cleveland into Detroit.

-From 2008 to 2012, US 24 from Fort Wayne to Toledo was mostly expanded to Interstate Standards as part of an overall "Fort to Port" project, in reference to Fort Wayne and the port of Toledo.
+From 2008 to 2012, US 24 from Fort Wayne to Toledo was mostly expanded to Interstate standards as part of an overall "Fort to Port" project, in reference to Fort Wayne and the port of Toledo.

-As of 2018, US 24 has been moved to follow I-435 south and I-70 west in Kansas City, Missouri; the original US 24 that used to follow Independence Avenue is now a business route of US 24.
+As of 2021, US 24 has been moved to follow I-435 south and I-70 west in Kansas City, Missouri; the original US 24 that used to follow Independence Avenue is now US 24 Business.